SharePoint/sp-dev-docs/docs/embedded/concepts/fluid.md

 ## Create a Container Type on your tenant

-If you have never worked with [SharePoint Embedded](https://learn.microsoft.com/en-us/sharepoint/dev/embedded/overview) you will need to create an application and Container Type.
+If you have never worked with [SharePoint Embedded](./../overview.md) you will need to [register](https://learn.microsoft.com/azure/healthcare-apis/register-application) an application in Microsoft Entra ID and a Container Type.

-Create a free trial [M365 tenant](https://www.microsoft.com/en-us/microsoft-365/enterprise/microsoft365-plans-and-pricing) or use another tenant that you have
+Create a free trial [M365 tenant](https://www.microsoft.com/microsoft-365/enterprise/microsoft365-plans-and-pricing) or use another tenant that you have

-Open up VS Code and download the SharePoint Embedded [Visual Studio Code Extension](https://techcommunity.microsoft.com/t5/sharepoint-embedded-blog/introducing-the-sharepoint-embedded-visual-studio-code-extension/ba-p/4040723)
+Open up VS Code and download the SharePoint Embedded [Visual Studio Code Extension](.././getting-started/spembedded-for-vscode.md)

 Log into the Visual Studio Extension and follow the instructions to:

 1. Create your Container Type